vivek369-ui/Playwrite-with-JS-/README.md

               .
 An object is a collection of related data stored as key-value pairs.
               .object contains variable & methods
               .
 Object contains properties and behaviour.
-              . is collection of key & value pairs.
           Ex.
                  ------> Object    --->properties/variable
                  Employ-->      Name, Designation, salary